stefanoverna/graphql8/guides/operation_store/server_management.md

 ### Rejecting Arbitrary Queries

-With persisted queries, you can stop accepting arbitrary GraphQL input.
+With persisted queries, you can stop accepting arbitrary GraphQL8 input.
 This way, malicious users can't run large or inappropriate queries on your server.

-In short, you can ignore arbitrary GraphQL by _skipping_ the first argument of `MySchema.execute`:
+In short, you can ignore arbitrary GraphQL8 by _skipping_ the first argument of `MySchema.execute`:

 ```ruby
 # app/controllers/graphql.rb